aspose-cells-cloud/aspose-cells-cloud-docs/cells/release-notes/release-notes-2018/aspose-cells-for-cloud-18-2-release-notes/_index.md

 {{% alert color="primary" %}}

-This page contains release notes for [Aspose.Cells for Cloud 18.2](https://apireference.aspose.cloud/cells/)
+This page contains release notes for [Aspose.Cells Cloud 18.2](https://apireference.aspose.cloud/cells/)

 {{% /alert %}}
 ## **Full List of Issues Covering all Changes in this Release**